 We like hurting each other, and sometimes we like getting hurt — because it feels good.
 BDSM lets us explore these desires safely and with a community of people who can teach and help each other.

 During one of my hardest play sessions, I suddenly felt indescribable anger at my father.
 I started crying.
-I realized that I hold a lot of pent-up anger against him that never gets released in my daily life.
+I realized that I held a lot of pent-up anger against him that never got released in my daily life.
 When the scene was over, I felt like a weight had been lifted from me.
-It felt like intense meditation, except with rope and leather.
+It felt like intense therapy with rope and leather.

 In the end, I believed almost nothing.
-Today I believe man is an animal with thumbs and a decent brain.
-I believe in no afterlife, no objective ethic.
+Today I believe humans are animals with thumbs and a decent brain.
+I believe in no afterlife, no objective ethics.
 I believe most things we believe are “real” are actually subjective inventions.
-My religion became a journey of breaking down constructs to discover the animal — permitting my carnality to rise to the surface — which is partially why I enjoy really rough sex.
-It allows me to unleash this part of myself and explore my cravings df without shame or self-denial.
+My religion became a journey of breaking down constructs to discover the animal in me — to permit my carnality to rise to the surface — which is partially why I enjoy really rough sex.
+It allows me to unleash this part of myself and explore my cravings without shame or self-denial.

-That’s the sacred heart of my kink — my connection to it that feels quasi-religious.
+That’s the sacred heart of my kink — the kernel within my sex life that feels almost religion.
+Sex, for all purposes, is my ritual, my faith, my liturgy.
 Intense sex as religious practice has ancient precedent in the kama sutra, and nearly all pre-Christian, polytheistic faiths celebrated sex as a release of spiritual energy.
 They all recognized masculine and feminine energies in the world and maintained that we could connect to these energies through pleasure.
-While I don’t believe in anthropomorphizing nature into binary spirits, I do think there’s a grain of truth in our instinct that connecting to our base, animal selves elevates us — going lower makes us high.
+While I don’t believe in anthropomorphizing nature into binary spirits, I do think there’s a grain of truth in our instinctive certainty that connecting to our base, animal selves elevates us — going lower makes us high.

-The sex I love lets me growl, and it’s delivered me to a lovely community of fellow practitioners — companions in the hunt for true selves.
+The sex I love lets me growl and retreat into a place without words.
+In pursuing it, I’ve found a lovely community of fellow practitioners — companions in the hunt for our true selves.
 Together, we peek beneath social norms to see the truth.
 I am revealed when I get on all fours.